 He smiled at her, something halfway between a grin and a smirk, and called back in English: "Good luck with your studies.
 Graduation is only eight months away.
 No one speaks Japanese in England!"

-Thank you so very much for reading!
-I'd be so very grateful if you let me know what you thought, liked or disliked, speculations or comments~ so please feel free leave me a review or send me a message.
+A/N: Thank you so very much for reading!
+I'd be happy to know what you think~ so please feel free leave a review or send a message.
+Or just keep on reading, as you like.
 Muchas gracias, si vous plaît!
 Cheers!